I Am My Own Messiah

 James Tenney/Marc Sabat/Father Ted Tyler

-This graphic shows the progress of the two different note lines in Koan.
+This graphic shows the progression of the two different note lines in Koan.
 The arrows connect the phrases of the Luke passage with the locations of the short Koan samples they are paired with.

 2. In the Waiting Room

-Elizabeth Bishop/ReadPlease 2003.1.10 Software
+Elizabeth Bishop/ReadPlease 2003.1.10 software

 3. Death by Levaquin Triadic Memories